Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/xulgath-warrior.md

 abilities_mid:
   - name: "Stench"
     desc: " ([[aura]], [[olfactory]]);  30 feet.
 A creature that enters the area must attempt a DC 16 Fortitude save.
-On a failure, the creature is [[sickened|sickened 1]], and on a critical failure, the creature also takes a –5-foot status penalty to its Speeds for 1 round.
-While within the aura, the creature takes a –2 circumstance penalty to saves to recover from the [[sickened|sickened]] condition.
+On a failure, the creature is [[rules/conditions.md#Sickened|sickened 1]], and on a critical failure, the creature also takes a –5-foot status penalty to its Speeds for 1 round.
+While within the aura, the creature takes a –2 circumstance penalty to saves to recover from the [[rules/conditions.md#Sickened|sickened]] condition.
 A creature that succeeds at its save is temporarily immune to all xulgaths' stenches for 1 minute."
 abilities_top:
   - name: Items
     desc: "club, javelin (3);"